 Further, reports made to the Stanford Department of Public Safety may be subject to state privacy laws, so the university may not be given notice unless the victim waives confidentiality.
 Therefore, victims are also encouraged to notify the university of policy violations that has been reported to a police department.

-A criminal investigation is separate from a university process and will not be coordinated through the University.
+A criminal investigation is separate from a university process.